-- 28.9 Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - 28.10 Competitors must not paint lines on any part of the pit lane. - 28.11 Other than under 28.8 above no equipment may be left in the fast lane.

-28.12 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.
+- 28.9 Other than by drying or sweeping, or by laying tyre rubber when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - 28.10 Competitors must not paint lines on any part of the pit lane. - 28.11 Other than under 28.8 above no equipment may be left in the fast lane. - 28.12 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.